The EU General Data Protection Regulation (GDPR) will Begin On 25 May 2018 in the UK.

 - where a profiling operation is likely to significantly affect individuals; or

 - where there is processing on a large scale of the special categories of data.

-If a DPIA indicates that the data processing is high risk, and you cannot sufficiently address those risks, you will be required to consult the ICO to seek its opinion as to whether the processing operation complies with the GDPR.
+If a DPIA indicates that the data processing is high risk, you will be required to consult the ICO to seek its opinion. they will look at whether the processing operation complies with the GDPR.
 You should therefore start to assess the situations where it will be necessary to conduct a DPIA.